 While people may trust uniformed security guards to keep them safe, they’re not as likely to share rumors or brag about the bad things they’ve done.
 If your security guards look like regular employees, other employees might share their tricks for stealing.

 Customers may even mistakenly ask the plain clothes guards to help them steal something.
 Without looking like a guard, they’re more trustworthy to those wanting to commit criminal acts.

 Contact BOS Security

-If you’re still trying to choose, consider going with both.
-Ask our team any questions you might have about security by contacting us at 404-793-6965.
+If you’re still trying to choose between uniformed and plain clothes security or a combination, the experts at BOS Security can help you determine how to get the most from your security budget., Ask our team any questions you might have about security by contacting us at 404-793-6965.